sighupio/fury-kubernetes-storage/katalog/rook-hostcluster/README.md

 ![Fury Storage Reference Architecture](../../docs/assets/reference-architecture.png)

 > ⚠️ **WARNING**
-> Most probably, you don't want to use this package *as-is* but you want to chosse where the Ceph cluster will be deployed.
+> Most probably, you don't want to use this package *as-is* but you want to choose in which nodes the Ceph cluster will be deployed.
 Head over to the [example](../../examples/rook-hostcluster-nodeSelector/) that shows how to do that.

 ## Requirements